valermor/pages/README.rst

 Disclaimer: Traits we define here are not "class traits".

-*A Trait is an abstraction of the condition that must be verified for an element to be ready.* Adding traits is extremely simple as shown in the example above.
-The most important reason why traits were introduced is because through them it is easy to nail down which conditions have failed on page load.
+*A Trait is an abstraction of the condition that must be verified for an element to be ready.* As shown in the example above, adding traits is extremely simple.
+The most important reason we introduced traits is that they make it easy to nail down which conditions have failed on page load.

 UIComponents
 ------------

-UIComponent class is the basic element we use to build our page models.
+The UIComponent class is the basic element we use to build our page models.
-Anything that is part of a web page can be modelled as a UIComponent.
+Anything that is part of a web page can be modeled as a UIComponent.
-The responsibility of this class is provide the lazy creation of a WebElement.
+The responsibility of this class is to ensure lazy creation of a WebElement.

-In the example above, InputText and Button classes extend UIComponent.
+In the example above, the InputText and Button classes extend UIComponent.

-More in general, a UIComponent, represent any portion of the DOM.
-It is important to notice that a UIComponent can contain other UIComponent.
+In general, a UIComponent represent any portion of the DOM.
+It is important to notice that a UIComponent can contain another UIComponent.
 An example of this is the Table class.

 Example
 ~~~~~~~

-We want to build a model of the table at this address
+We want to build a model of the table at this address:
 http://the-internet.herokuapp.com/challenging\_dom.
 We will build a
 component class that allows interaction with the table.
 In particular,
 we want to test that elements in the first row of the table match the